beryllium/rawr/README.md

 The Past and Future of Rawr
 ---

-I built Rawr as part of a home photography project, because I needed to quickly power through 20,000 CR2 files to generate thumbnail.
+I built Rawr as part of a home photography project.
+I needed to quickly generate thumbnails for 22,000 CR2 files.
 Doing it by rendering the RAW out to a JPG using ImageMagick could've taken years.

 If the project helps you out, great!
 If you find issues with it, please contribute by either logging an issue or a PR on the project.